 It’s all about educating yourself about types of high carb foods that you can eat, that are also healthy for you.

-All the above, along with other animal products, are high in protein, or high in fat.
 Generally, carbohydrate rich foods that should be a core part of a high carb, low-fat vegan diet are:

 - Buckwheat, millet, barley, quinoa, rice, oats